-This project was supported in part by a grant from the Colcom Foundation.

-This project was financed in part by a grant from the Community Conservation Partnerships Program, Environmental Stewardship Fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.
+This project was supported in part by a grant from the Colcom Foundation, administered by Kiski Watershed Association.
+This project was financed in part by a grant from the Community Conservation Partnerships Program Environmental Stewardship fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.